INSIDE: How to make an easy DIY outdoor holiday garland using foam and spray paint. Easy dollar store Christmas decorating craft.

 The day after we’ve successfully stuffed ourselves with lots of turkey and fixins’ seems to be the day we haul out all the holiday decor boxes.
-Those boxes that weigh a ton as you wobble on a ladder in the garage.
+You know, those boxes that weigh a ton as you wobble on a ladder in the garage.

 However, much to my husband’s delight, I do have one box that weighs practically nothing.
 It’s full of foam shapes.

-Foam shapes, you say?!
-Let me show you how to make a large-scale diy outdoor holiday garland using inexpensive foam shapes.
+Foam shapes?!
+Let me show you how to make a large-scale diy outdoor holiday garland…

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

 How to Make an Easy DIY Outdoor Holiday Garland

 This is an easy yet slightly messy project!
 If the weather is agreeable, you may need to work outside.

 – Flat foam disks

 – Bag of multi-shaped foam spheres